cpaulik/rockbox-ipod-stuff/README.md

 ### DOTTY theme

-Theme based SNAZZ3 by Vera B and on SPAZZ by CHUCK LARDO, SNAZZY by Phil Graves, SNAZZ2 by Jihoon Kim and inspired by OneBit theme from Ben Clayton
+Theme with a focus on album art inspired by OneBit theme from Ben Clayton and based on SNAZZ3 by Vera B and on SPAZZ by CHUCK LARDO, SNAZZY by Phil Graves, SNAZZ2 by Jihoon Kim

 <img src="DOTTY-wps.png" width="320"/>
 <img src="DOTTY-sbs.png" width="320"/>